sheepesq/Final_Project/README.md

 A futher breakdown of our outline can be found [HERE](https://docs.google.com/presentation/d/1R1OLPFjdf9XXZaw83_yAC0UdfwkrlQ2RYni-C662-nk/edit#slide=id.p).
 On our Google slide presentation.

 ## CODE ##
-### Preliminary data preprocessing and preliminary feature engineering: ###
+### Preliminary data preprocessing and feature engineering: ###
   - The "allmay_df" and "allstations_df" data was imported to pandas dataframes, then preprocessed as follows: Datatypes were determined for all columns.
 A sample of those two dataframes can be seen below.
 Null values were checked and null rows were then removed.
 All Station Name columns were removed (we have station ID columns in place already).
 The "usertype" column was transformed from 'Subscriber'/'Customer' to a binary integer column of  0 / 1.
-Startime and stoptime columns were transformed from string to datetime.
+Starttime and stoptime columns were transformed from string to datetime.
+We then split the Starttime column into 'year', 'month', 'day', 'hour' and 'minute'.
+For the allStation data, the 'date' column was split into 'year', 'month' and 'day' columns.
+A dataframe was created for the Station422 analysis from the allmay_df that was filtered for entries with start station id of 422 (corresponding to the 'W 59 St & 10 Ave' station).
+In addition to the above preprocessing/engineering, from this dataset all columns with only 1 (one) unique value were dropped.

 allstations_df             |  allmay_df